13th Edition: Solar Power in India, A Virtual Conference -Sector Outlook and the Way Forward

 - What steps should be taken to increase its acceptance and adoption?

 - What would it take to create a win-win situation for both the industry and discoms?

 - What has been the experience of solar-wind and other hybrid solar set-ups in India?

 - What is the cost economics?
 What is the project-level experience?

 - What are the key challenges?
 What is the future outlook?

 - What is the market size and outlook for solar pumps in India?

-- What are the benefits and challenges of schemes like Maharashtra’s solar agriculture feeder programme?
+- What has been the progress under schemes like Maharashtra’s solar agriculture feeder programme and KUSUM?